 The University’s campus capitalizes greatly on its beautifully natural, rural setting, standing as a comfortable environment in which student activities can thrive.
-There are more than 50 official clubs and organizations including Campus Ministry, club sports, Greek Life, the Literary Guild, and marching band.
-Athletics also plays a major role in the student life, with twenty-three NCAA Division I sports for men and women ranging from football to water polo.
+There are more than 60 official clubs and organizations, including Campus Ministry, club sports, Greek Life, the Literary Guild, and marching band.
+Athletics also plays a major role in the student life, with twenty-three NCAA Division I sports for men and women, ranging from football to water polo.

 Community Enrichment Series

-The University sponsors a wide-range of cultural events that are integrated into the curriculum as “CES” credits.
-By attending a lecture, concert, theatrical performance, or other select events on campus, students can receive community enrichment credits towards completion of their degree.
+The University sponsors a wide range of cultural events that are integrated into the curriculum as “CES” credits.
+By attending a lecture, concert, theatrical performance, or other select events on campus, students can receive community enrichment credits toward the completion of their degree.
 Outside groups such as the American Shakespeare Center are invited to host a variety of activities, while the University’s staff collaborate to host events like the “International Coffee House” sessions.

 Franciscan Endowment Series

 Saint Francis University isn’t just near the great outdoors, it is the great outdoors.
 High in the Laurel Highlands of Pennsylvania, students find a rare combination of vibrant campus life within a close-knit campus community setting.
 Recreational activities abound for all four seasons both on campus and at nearby state and national parks.
-Many academic programs take advantage of the natural setting to promote environmental advocacy and conduct research in areas like improving water quality.
+Many academic programs take advantage of the natural setting to promote environmental advocacy and conduct research.

 Every September, the School of Arts & Letters hosts the annual Multicultural Week for a lively celebration of the diverse student body on campus.
 Each day throughout the week is packed with vibrant cultural activities, all culminating in a large Multicultural Festival on the final day, which is packed full of music, art, poetry, and food that represents countries from all over the world.